BenIlies/NoPASARAN/modules/ipsec_tunnels/README.md

     Provide the required information when prompted.
 The information typically includes the Common Name (CN), organization details, and other details related to your root CA.

-    The root CA certificate (root_ca.crt) is now created and ready to be used to sign certificates for IPSec endpoints.
+    The root CA certificate (root_ca.crt) is now created and ready to be used to sign certificates for TLS endpoints.

-## Step 2: Generate IPSec Endpoint Certificates using a CSR
+## Step 2: Generate TLS Endpoint Certificates using a CSR

-To generate certificates for the IPSec endpoints signed by the root CA certificate, follow these steps for each endpoint:
+To generate certificates for the TLS endpoints signed by the root CA certificate, follow these steps for each endpoint:

-1. Generate a private key for the IPSec endpoint:
+1. Generate a private key for the TLS endpoint:

     ```bash
     openssl genrsa -out endpoint1.key 2048